bwRavencl/ControllerBuddy-Pages/index.md

     content: |
         When using a Sony DualSense or DualShock 4 controller or a XInput controller on Windows, ControllerBuddy reads the battery state of the device and displays it in the tooltip of the tray icon.
         For both Sony controllers, ControllerBuddy also adjusts the lighting to keep the user aware of the battery state at a glance.
-  - title: Can I use ControllerBuddy in VR?
-    content: |
-        ControllerBuddy allows the user to fully control all input aspects (game controls and the UI) solely via a gamepad.
-Hence, the user never has to put his gamepad aside in order to reach for a mouse or keyboard.
-This makes ControllerBuddy predestined for a VR environment, in which the user cannot see any peripherials.

-        Both the overlay and the on-screen-keyboard of ControllerBuddy are available as overlays inside OpenVR applications, just as they are in a regular non-VR application.
   - title: Is there a way to automate launching ControllerBuddy and loading profiles from within simulators?
     content: |
         ControllerBuddy supports multiple command line parameters which are listed [here](https://github.com/bwRavencl/ControllerBuddy/blob/master/README.md#command-line-parameters){:target="_blank"}.